jermafenser/doom64-dc/README.md

-# Doom 64 for Dreamcast
+# Doom 64 for Dreamcast (updated 2025-01-02)

-The biggest update yet.
+The EVEN MORE BIGGEST update yet.

+UNCAPPED FRAME RATE, variable with correct physics.
+60 FPS in the majority of the game with full lights and normal mapping.

+Speaking of lights and normal mapping...

 Full environment and weapon real-time normal mapping with dynamic lighting and world geometry tesselation:

 ![fragment shaders](https://github.com/jnmartin84/doom64-dc/blob/normalmap/images/fragment.png?raw=true)

 Now with extra content (Knee Deep In The Dead episode, maps by z0k, music by Andrew Hulshult).

+Also, Rumble/Vibration/Purupuru Pack is now supported.
+Go to `Options`, `Movement`, and select `Rumble: On.`

 **VRAM captures, running on Dreamcast hardware**